AI Use Cases/Professional Services

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and operates under zero-retention policies for large language models - your Salesforce account data, Maconomy project details, and engagement history are processed for model inference only and never used to train shared models.
+The system we deploy runs inside your own environment under your existing permissions, and operates under zero-retention policies for AI models - your Salesforce account data, Maconomy project details, and engagement history are processed for model inference only and never used to train shared models.
 All data in flight and at rest is encrypted end-to-end.
 We maintain separate data environments for clients subject to SEC independence rules (accounting firms) and IRS Circular 230 compliance (tax advisory), ensuring NDA obligations and regulatory requirements are embedded into system architecture.
 Your Professional Services data remains yours.

 What is the timeframe to deploy AI account-based marketing?

-Deployment takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 focus on data integration and Salesforce/Maconomy/Workday PSA connection validation.
 Weeks 4-7 involve model training on your firm's historical engagement and win data.
 Weeks 8-10 cover marketing workflow customization and team training.
 Weeks 11-14 include soft launch, refinement, and full rollout.
-Most Professional Services clients see measurable results - increased proposal velocity and account expansion leads - within 60 days of go-live as the system begins surfacing high-confidence expansion opportunities.
+A rollout like this is scoped to show measurable results - increased proposal velocity and account expansion leads - within 60 days of go-live as the system begins surfacing high-confidence expansion opportunities.

 What are the key benefits of using AI for account-based marketing in Professional Services?